-To reduce the burden of measles, the World Health Organization (WHO) recommended a coverage of 95% of 2 doses of measles-containing vaccine (MCV) to ensure an immunological response and stop transmission.
+To reduce the burden of measles, the World Health Organization (WHO) recommended a coverage of 95% of 2 doses of measlescontaining vaccine (MCV) to ensure an immunological response and stop transmission.

 In order to interrupt measles transmission and prevent outbreaks, there is need to reach at least 95% coverage with both recommended doses of measles [14].
-Studies have revealed that Nigeria is far from reaching its target due to suboptimal RI performance and high measles dropout rate which is a critical concern especially with the low vaccination coverage in northern Nigeria [15].
+Studies have revealed that Nigeria is far from reaching its target due to suboptimal RI performance and high measles dropout rate which is a critical concern especially with the low vaccination coverage in northern Nigeria[15].

 There is the paucity of information regarding the knowledge, attitude and practices of caregivers towards MCV2 in Nigeria and Adamawa State in particular.
-Understanding the factors influencing mothers' knowledge and attitudes towards immunization could guide targeted interventions to improve MCV2 coverage.
-Therefore, this study was carried determine the determinants of caregiver's knowledge, attitudes, and practices towards MCV2 in Adamawa state.
+Understanding mothers' knowledge and attitudes towards immunization could guide targeted interventions to improve MCV2 coverage.
+Therefore, this study was carried out to determine caregiver's knowledge, attitudes, and practices towards MCV2 in Adamawa state.